Mallojula Venugopal: Family

 Venugopal is the younger brother of another Maoist guerrilla leader Kishenji.
-He was born into a poor Brahamin family in Peddapalli in Karimnagar district, Telangana which eked out a living on priesthood in nearby temples.
-His grandfather and father Mallujola Venkataiyan were both Indian freedom fighters.
+He was born into a poor Brahmin family in Peddapalli in Karimnagar district, Telangana which eked out a living on priesthood in nearby temples.
+His grandfather and father Mallojula Venkataiah were both Indian freedom fighters.
 Venugopal left his home for more than 30 years after joining Left wing extremism.
-His wife Tarakka, surrendered before the Maharashtra Chief Minister Fadnavis on 31 December 2024.
+His wife Tarakka, surrendered before the Maharashtra Chief Minister Devendra Fadnavis on 31 December 2024.

 Activities

 Venugopal, a former Peoples War Group leader who is also known as Bhupati, Sonu, Master and Abhay was the Chief of the Maoist's Dandakaranya Special Zonal committee which includes Garchirouli area of state of Maharastra.
 He was appointed for the formation of a new guerrilla zone in the South India which would control areas on either side of Western Ghats, from Goa to Idukki in Kerala.
 He was also deputed as the official spokesperson of CPI (Maoist) after the death of Cherukuri Rajkumar (Azad) in 2010.
 Venugopal took charge of publication division of the party.
 Police intelligence suspect he is one of the brains behind the April 2010 Maoist attack in Dantewada that killed 76 jawans of Central Reserve Police Force.
 Both Andhra Pradesh and Chhattishgarh Police had declared hefty amounts on his head.
 After the death of Kisenji, his party appointed him to lead Lalgarh area movement in West Bengal against Operation Green Hunt.

 He along with 60 Maoist cadres surrendered to Maharashtra police on October 15, 2025 citing disappointment in how the idea of the insurgency changed over the years.